Tea pet: History

-The birthplace of tea pets, Yixing, was first famous as the birthplace of Yixing clay in Song dynasty (960–1279 CE).
+The birthplace of tea pets, Yixing, was first famous as the birthplace of Yixing clay during the Song dynasty (960–1279 CE).
 With the popularity of the Yixing clay teapot, Yixing became a major production center for tea pots, mugs, and other things used for making tea.
 Teapot artisans then began molding Yixing clay into various mythical creatures or animals as mascots for tea enthusiasts, with production still concentrated in Yixing region in the modern day.

+Each tea pet often represents specific symbols or virtues, with designs ranging from animals to mythical creatures.
+For instance, a frog or toad is commonly associated with wealth and prosperity, while a dragon symbolizes power and strength.
+The selection of a tea pet can reflect the owner's aspirations and values, making these figures meaningful companions during the tea ceremony.

-Despite the longevity of Yixing as a production centre for tea products and accessories, little was written on the development of tea pets in Chinese history, with few literary sources detailing their use and production.
+Despite the longevity of Yixing as a production centre for tea products and accessories, little has been written on the development of tea pets in Chinese history, with few literary sources detailing their use and production.

-Types

-Tea pets are typically handmade using unglazed Yixing clay, resulting in the tea pet retaining the clay's natural color.
-There are three kinds of Yixing clay: purple, red, and green.
-A tea pet can be made from either of one of these clays, or a mixture of two to produce different colors.